Online pre-study modules

 This applied module offers an introduction to the essentials of new venture formation and entrepreneurship, with an emphasis on high-tech business.
 The focus is practical and hands-on, underpinned by theory and academic research.
 The practical part of the module prepares you for writing a business plan and involves you working in a group, researching and writing a business plan, and presenting it to your peers and a panel of academic and investor judges.

+The Management Capstone provides an opportunity for you to integrate and apply the knowledge and skills gained on the programme at an advanced level.
 The Capstone allows you to choose your own topic of interest and to tailor your final summative piece of work to align with your career goals.

 Imperial College Business School reserves the right to alter modules whenever they need to be amended or improved.
 Faculty may also change as and when required.